applejag/Newtonsoft.Json-for-Unity.Converters/Doc/Compatability-table.md

   therefore has been left out.
 Possible to solve by using reflection tricks but this has been down prioritized.

-7. ✔<a name="note-7"></a> Support for Addressables package, which was added in v1.4.0, is only automatically included if your Unity project has imported the `com.unity.addressable` package.
+7. ✔<a name="note-7"></a> Support for [Addressables](https://docs.unity3d.com/Packages/com.unity.addressables@2.0/manual/index.html)
+  package, which was added in v1.4.0, is only automatically included if your Unity project has imported the `com.unity.addressable` package.
   This automatic inclusion relies on AssemblyDefinition version defines, which was introduced in Unity 2019.1.x.
-  To enable the `AssetReferenceConverter` in earlier versions of Unity, please add `HAVE_MODULE_ADDRESSABLES` to your project's "Scripting Define Symbols" found in the "Project Settings" -> "Player" -> "Other Settings" panel.
+  To enable the `AssetReferenceConverter` in earlier versions of Unity, please add `HAVE_MODULE_ADDRESSABLES` to your project's "Scripting Define Symbols" found in the
+  "Project Settings" -> "Player" -> "Other Settings" panel.

+8. ✔<a name="note-8"></a> The `N` in `floatN`, `intN`, etc. stands for all the different vector types available in [Unity.Mathematics](https://docs.unity3d.com/Packages/com.unity.mathematics@1.3/api/Unity.Mathematics.html):
+  `float2`, `float3`, `float4`, etc.
+  Similarly, the `NxN` in `floatNxN`, `intNxN`, etc. stands for all the different matrix types: `float2x2`, `float2x3`, `float4x4`, etc.

+9. ✔<a name="note-9"></a> Support for [Mathematics](https://docs.unity3d.com/Packages/com.unity.mathematics@1.3/manual/index.html)
+  package, which was added in v1.6.0, is only automatically included if your Unity project has imported the `com.unity.mathematics` package.
+  This automatic inclusion relies on AssemblyDefinition version defines, which was introduced in Unity 2019.1.x.
+  To enable for example the `Float3Converter` in earlier versions of Unity, please add `HAVE_MODULE_MATHEMATICS` to your project's "Scripting Define Symbols" found in the
+  "Project Settings" -> "Player" -> "Other Settings" panel.

 ## Legend